OctoNezd/oldlander/DEVELOPERS.md

 You can build the extension source code using `npm run wp-build`.
 There are also commands for making browser extension directly:

 -   `npm run make:chrome` - makes crx
 -   `npm run make:firefox` - creates and signs xpi for self-distribution
 -   `npm run make:firefox-public` - creates and publishes xpi on addons.mozilla.org
+-   `npm run make:firefox-unsigned` - creates unsigned .zip for Firefox